DSRaza403/Raza-Portfolio/README.md

 ## 📊 Projects

+### **RAG-Based Semantic Quote Retrieval and QA System**
+📅 06/2025
+- Developed a semantic retrieval system using RAG and sentence-transformer embeddings with 92% accuracy.
+- Deployed a real-time QA interface with Streamlit, reducing manual search effort by 40%.

+### **ML Pipeline for Customer Support Ticket Classification**
+📅 05/2025
+- Achieved 87.6% F1-score in classifying support issues and urgency.
+- Integrated with a Gradio demo app and added entity extraction for improved triaging.

 ### **Analyzing Global Greenhouse Gas Emissions**
 📅 12/2024
 - Analyzed emissions data from 1970Q1 to 2023Q4 using Jupyter Notebook.